mightymercado/Very-Fast-Lights-Out-Solver/README.md

 2. Board state is stored as an integer

-3. Toggling a button is done by XOR'ing the board with a hard-coded masks.
+3. Toggling a button is done by XOR'ing the board with a hard-coded mask.

 4. Two toggles are done in one XOR instruction via compressed 64-bit masks.

-5. Loop unrolling is done together with (4).
+5. Loop unrolling is done together with (4) as it reduces XOR operations by a factor of 2.

 6. Bitset is used instead of bool/cbar array as it seemed to be faster in my benchmark.
 I think it's because random access is slow when the array is large.